mendersoftware/mender-docs/03.Devices/03.Integrating-with-U-Boot/docs.md

 MENDER_FEATURES_ENABLE_append = " mender-uboot"
 ```

 !!!
-Note that if you have inherited the `mender-full` or `mender-full-ubi` class in your `local.conf`, then the `mender-uboot` feature is already on by default.
+If the architecture is ARM, and the `mender-full` or `mender-full-ubi` class is inherited in a Bitbake `.conf` file, then the `mender-uboot` feature is already on by default.
 See [the documentation on features](../../artifacts/image-configuration/features) for more information.

 This enables U-Boot integration, and also enables full automatic patching of
 U-Boot.